nathanielgreen/Project-Skeletons/react-express-docker/README.md

 # React + Express + Docker

-This is a simple front-end web app that spins up a simple React App using express and builds for Docker.
+This is a simple front-end web app that spins up a barebones React App using express and builds for Docker.